lhs-open/lhs-guide/docs/index.md

 A simplified high-level design view of the ML-enabled LHS core unit for risk prediction task is shown in diagram.
 The design is focused on the two core ML steps for simulation: (1) build an initial ML model from existing EHR data, and (2) continuous ML with addition of new data to improve the ML model.
 This LHS design essentially utilizes the data-centric ML approach for EHR patient data.
 Therefore, the LHS process is primarily focused on increasing the quality and quantity of ML-usable data to improve risk prediction ML models.

 ![design](img/Figure-1-simlhs-design.jpg)

 Figure: High-level design of ML-enabled LHS core unit for risk prediction.
 The ML model is first built with initial patient data from EHRs.
 LHS learning cycles continuously use updated patient data to improve the ML model, and rapidly disseminate new model for doctors to use in making risk predictions.

 ## Simulation of ML-enabled LHS unit for lung cancer risk prediction

 In order to simulate a lung cancer risk prediction LHS at a scale of a real-world hospital EHR containing 1 million patients, the LHS should have about 5,000 lung cancer patients.
 A total of 150,000 synthetic patients were synthesized by the [Synthea patient generator](https://github.com/synthetichealth/synthea), of which ~5,500 had lung cancer.
 Over 175 million points of data were available from over 13 million encounters for these Synthea patients, including 8 million diagnoses, 111 million observations, 24 million procedures and 15 million medications.

 The continuous learning and improving process of ML-LHS was simulated by adding a 30,000 Synthea patient dataset to the previous updated dataset in 4 separate instances.
 A new XGBoost model was built for each updated dataset.
 As the size of dataset increased from 30,000 patients to 150,000 patients, the prediction performance of lung cancer recall increased from 0.849 to 0.936, the precision from 0.944 to 0.962, the AUC from 0.913 to 0.962, and the accuracy from 0.938 to 0.975.
 XGBoost base model was compared to the Random Forest (RF), Support Vector Machines (SVM), and K-Nearest Neighbors (KNN) base models.
-XGBoost models of Synthea patients had the best performace for lung cancer risk prediction.
+XGBoost models of Synthea patients had the best performance for lung cancer risk prediction.

 ![design](img/Figure-4-lc-ml-updates.png)

 Figure: Continuous improvement of lung cancer risk prediction ML models with dataset size increase over time.
 Comparing algorithms: XGBoost, RF, SVM, and KNN.
 Recall was used as the key performance measure for risk prediction in preventive screening.
 Initial dataset: 30K patients; 4 data updates, each with 30K patients.